vkoul/OnlineCourses/ColumbiaX- Analytics in Python.md

 * `x.append()` adds element to the end of the list
 	* Takes only one argument
 * `x.insert(0, "Half")` helps us to insert the values.
 We can specify the location of the element
 * `x.extend([1, 2, 3]) ` by this, we can take a list and add it to an extending list.
-It will unpack the list and append it to the ex
+It will unpack the list and append it to the existing list
+*

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMDg4NTIwNDIsOTAxNDU1NzI5LC01MT
-A1ODc5NzMsLTEzODczNTQ1OTcsLTk1ODIyNDIzOSwxOTc0NzYx
-MDA2LDE4NjMyMDIxOTcsLTEwNTgzMjEwNTddfQ==
+eyJoaXN0b3J5IjpbNDAxNDAzNTk2LDkwMTQ1NTcyOSwtNTEwNT
+g3OTczLC0xMzg3MzU0NTk3LC05NTgyMjQyMzksMTk3NDc2MTAw
+NiwxODYzMjAyMTk3LC0xMDU4MzIxMDU3XX0=
 -->